 As I rubbed the steel wool over the blue paint, it started to turn gray.

 At first, I was a little horrified, thinking I was going to have to re-paint the whole thing.

 But I was curious what would happen if I kept going.

 But then the most awesome thing happened: when I took 220 grit sandpaper to the grayed areas, it removed the top layer of gray while leaving some of the gray settled into the paintbrush strokes!

 I’m generally not a distressed-furniture kind of chick, but knowing that this was going into my garage, a modern finish was too….perfect.

 It needed to be a little “dirty” and distressed.

 After all, scrap wood was going inside.
 It was begging to not be “pretty.”
 LOL

-I admit that it was super messy, so I had to wear a dust mask, because those little particles were floating everywhere–I even had them in my hair!
-LOL
+I admit that it was super messy, so I had to wear a dust mask because those little particles were floating everywhere–I even had them in my hair!
+But I had texture!

 I realized that it was a great way to distress furniture without having to spend money on antiquing wax!!